ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.3-analysis/README.md

 ## Conclusion

 In this exercise, we learned about the end-to-end workflow used by our automation approach for doing RHEL-like OS conversions.
-We used a workflow template in AAP to submit a workflow job that cleared node ytum cache, performed an LVM snapshop of each node, and then ran the Convert2RHEL pre-conversion analysis on our three tier application servers.
+We used a workflow template in AAP to submit a workflow job that cleared node yum cache, performed an LVM snapshop of each node, and then ran the Convert2RHEL pre-conversion analysis on our three tier application servers.
 In the challenge lab, we explored the analysis playbook that we ran and how it includes a role from an Ansible collection.

 In the next exercise, we will review the analysis reports we just generated.